apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

 Specifications:

 1. TimePartition is short for SeriesTimeSlotId.
 2. If REGIONID is the Id of schemaRegion, return empty instead of reporting an error.
+3. REGIONID do not support multiple queries.
+If it contains multiple REGIONID, an error will be reported, as will be seen below.
-3. "STARTTIME" and "ENDTIME" support both timestamps and universal dates.
+4. "STARTTIME" and "ENDTIME" support both timestamps and universal dates.
 For timestamp, it must be greater than or equal to 0.
 For universal time, it need to be no earlier than 1970-01-01 00:00:00.
-4. The StartTime in the returned result is the starting time of the TimePartition's corresponding time interval.
+5. The StartTime in the returned result is the starting time of the TimePartition's corresponding time interval.

 Eg:
 ```